Learn To Hold Your Breath For More Than 2 Minutes in 5 Easy Steps

 My general assumption for most of the people is that they take a full breath, hold it, and then give up after about a minute or so.
 Then they think it is impossible to do so any longer.
 And you are right, it is if you are doing it that way.
 Just imagine the following scenario: If you want to run a marathon, are you going to go out there and start running without any kind of preparation or warm up?
 I don't think so!
 The same is true for this.

 There is no single breath hold technique which really gives you outstanding results

-Step 2: Get into a relaxed position
+Step 2: Get into a Relaxed Position

 Remain without breathing for a longer period of time is primary depending on how relaxed you are.
 Every distraction, every discomfort burns precious oxygen.
 And remember.
 Your body has a limited amount of oxygen stored in your body when you are holding your breath.
-Wasting that by being unnecessarily tensed or distracted by the neighbours dog or something like that, doesn't help you at all.
+Wasting that by being unnecessarily tensed or distracted by the neighbors dog or something like that, doesn't help you at all.